 Pano Arodes Vineyard

 The vineyard is located at an altitude of 600 meters in the area called “furnia”.
-The entire vineyard has been planted on the northern side of the mountain, facing the Polis Chrysochous bay.
+The entire vineyard has been planted on the northern side of the mountain, with a north-east aspect.
 Winters here can be very cold with average temperatures reaching 8 degrees Celsius.
 Summers remain relatively cool because of the west blowing winds of Akamas national park.
 The soil is made out of limestone which in combination with the areas microclimate makes it an ideal location to cultivate Maratheftiko, Mataro, and Shiraz grapes.

 Fikardos Winery works in close cooperation with vine growers and always aims in selecting the best grapes for vinification.
 Besides working with international varieties the winery gives strong emphasis to Cyprus Indigenous varieties.